 As Covid-19 continues to impact the world, a growing number of addiction specialists are growing concerned.
 They know that a weak immune system caused by substance abuse can impact their clients’ health and recovery.
 Even worse, it may leave them open to the dangers of this new pandemic.
-As a result, it is important to understand addiction and your physical health regarding Covid-19.
+As a result, it is important to understand your options for addiction treatment and your physical health regarding Covid-19.

 Drug Addiction and Your Physical Health: Your Immune System

-One of the most heartening aspects of the Covid-19 pandemic is the fact that around 80-85 percent of all cases are mild.
+One of the most surprising aspects of the COVID-19 pandemic is the fact that around 80-85 percent of all cases are mild.
 Most people fight off these symptoms very quickly, as long as they have a robust immune system.
 However, not everybody has that level of health.
 Older adults, especially those in their 80s to 90s, are tremendously impacted by this disease.
-As addiction and your physical health worsens, your risk increases, placing you in a very dangerous spot.
+As addiction and your physical health worsen, your risk increases, placing you in a very dangerous spot.

 Enhance Your Immune System